Kalvar/android-KRScrollView/README.md

 android-KRScrollView
 =================

-No use viewPager present photos and scroll page by page, just directly extends HorizontalScrollView and overrides.
+No used viewPager present photos and scroll page by page, it just directly extends HorizontalScrollView and overrides.

-In currently that only implemented HorizontalScrollView and easy swipe page by page, in the future will implement more features when I'm free.
+In currently that only implement HorizontalScrollView and easy swipe page by page, in the future will implement more features when I'm free.

 ``` java
 import pers.kalvar.tools.scrollview.KRScrollView;
 ```

-Then setup xml likes as below :
+Then setup xml as below :

 ``` java
 <pers.kalvar.tools.scrollview.KRScrollView